-The mediator will guide you through the process.
-Most often the parties involved will sit around a table and informally talk about the dispute with the help of the mediator.
+The TM/DR will guide you through the process.
+Most often you will sit around a table and informally talk about the dispute.
 If you need an interpreter, SACAT will provide one (to request an interpreter, contact SACAT, or include your request in your application).

-The mediator will tell you about the level of formality of the conference, what is expected of all the participants in terms of behaviour and involvement, and about the role of the mediator.
+The TM/DR will tell you about the level of formality of the conference, what is expected of participants' behaviour and involvement, and about their role.

-The mediator is likely to ask questions to clarify the issues in dispute and to identify any issues on which the parties agree.
-The mediator may speak to each party privately about possible options for resolution of the dispute.
+The TM/DR is likely to ask questions to clarify the issues in dispute and to identify any issues on which you agree.
+The TM/DR may speak to each party privately about possible options for resolution of the dispute.

-The role of the mediator is to guide the parties in their discussions about the dispute.
+The role of the TM/DR is to guide you in your discussions about the dispute.

-The mediator is not an advisor or advocate for any of the parties.
-The mediator will not impose a decision on the parties.
-Whether an agreement is reached is within the power and control of the parties themselves.
-The mediator has the power to terminate the conference if an agreement has not been reached within a reasonable time.
-If that occurs then it is likely that the dispute will be referred to a hearing.
+The TM/DR is not an advisor or advocate for any of the parties.
+The TM/DR will not impose a decision on you.
+Whether an agreement is reached is within your power and control.
+The TM/DR has the power to terminate the conference if an agreement has not been reached within a reasonable time.
+If that happens then it is likely that the dispute will be referred to a hearing.